SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/quotes/products.md

 ---
+title: crmscript_products
-title: Products and price lists
+description: Products and price lists
-uid: crmscript_products
-SortOrder: 30
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Products and price lists

 Each product belongs to a single price list.
 A price list can either be cached from an ERP system or set up in SuperOffice CRM.